-4.1 The Planning Committee received this report together with a presentation at its meeting on 6 January 2017.
-The Committee considered that the area identified by the boundary map including the extension and area described in the appraisal and management plan of Loddon and Chedgrave is worthy of Conservation Area designation following the detailed assessment, public and stakeholder consultation.
-They are therefore recommending that the appraisal and management plan for the Loddon and Chedgrave Conservation Area, for that part of the Area within the Broads Authority executive area, is formally adopted by the Broads Authority.
+4.1 It is considered that the area identified by the boundary map including the extension and described in the appraisal and management plan of Loddon and Chedgrave is worthy of Conservation Area designation following a detailed assessment, public and stakeholder consultation.
+Therefore, it is recommended that Planning Committee recommend to the Broads Authority that the appraisal and management plan for the Loddon and Chedgrave Conservation Area, for that part of the Area within the Broads Authority executive area, is formally adopted by the Broads Authority.

-Background papers: None

-Author: Ben Hogg

-Date of report: 10 January 2017

-Appendices: APPENDIX 1 - Loddon and Chedgrave Conservation Area Re-

-Appraisal Management Plan and Boundary

-APPENDIX 2 - Summary of Consultation responses

-APPENDIX 3 - SNDC Committee Report and Minutes and Loddon

-and Chedgrave Character Appraisal
+Background papers: None Author: Date of report: Ben Hogg 5 December 2016 Appendices: APPENDIX 1 - Loddon and Chedgrave Conservation Area Re- Appraisal Management Plan and Boundary APPENDIX 2 - Summary of Consultation responses APPENDIX 3 - SNDC Committee Report and Minutes and Loddon and Chedgrave Character Appraisal

+© Crown copyright and database rights 2016 to date Ordnance Survey Licence no 100019483